The Chinese overseas education market and how to market your courses online to attract Chinese students.

 Make certain that you understand how these networks actually work, they exist in a vastly different digital vista and are not simply duplicates of western platforms.
 WeChat has developed into one of the most integrated, effective social platforms in the world boasting a variety of functions few can claim to match (e-wallet, gaming, messenger, social network, micro stores, taxi app).

 The same social media strategies you would employ in the west cannot simply be transferred.
-Different social networks means adopting different, more localised and specialised marketing strategies.
+Different social networks means adopting different, more localized and specialized marketing strategies.

 For more information on how to market on social media see our previous article.